mirrexagon/commboard/README.md

 Boards of category-tagged cards.

+## Usage
+Run `commboard <name>.json`, where the JSON file is the boards file.
+If it doesn't exist, it will be created.

+Every modification to the boards will write this file.
+TODO: Is this okay for performance and disk health?

 ## Basics
 A board is a collection of cards.
 Boards are completely separate from each other.
 Only one board can be viewed at a time.